 - Bonus points for shorts I could carry my iPhone 11 in

-I added pictures of me in each pair so you get an idea what my body shape is and how they look on real people.
+I added pictures of me in each pair so you get an idea of what my body shape is and how they look on real people.
 I’m clearly not a professional photographer (or model, lol) but I did my best, people!
 I’ve also included links where you can buy the shorts I wore or shorts that are similar if you want a pair for yourself.

 In short, these are solid running shorts.
 They hold up well, they’re pretty comfortable, and they do their job.
 They aren’t the cutest shorts, but they’re a good buy and won’t disappoint you.